leobudima/elogii-blog/content/achieving-last-mile-e-commerce-delivery-success.md

 ### No Delivery Means No Online Shopping

 The rise of online shopping has put pressure on logistics companies as more traffic channels to e-commerce websites.

 That has led many B2C and B2B companies to invest in additional last-mile delivery services to meet these new customer demands.

 As its name suggests, last-mile delivery is the last leg of the delivery process.
-It’s responsible for transporting goods or services from a warehouse or distribution center to the customer's front door (B2C) or warehouse, office, or store (B2B).
+It’s responsible for transporting goods or services from a warehouse or distribution centre to the customer's front door (B2C) or warehouse, office, or store (B2B).

-Due to the growing demand for fully integrated omni-channel sales, last-mile logistics also became an essential service for manufacturers to penetrate the e-commerce world.
+Due to the growing demand for fully integrated omnichannel sales, last-mile logistics also became an essential service for manufacturers to penetrate the e-commerce world.

 The rapid growth of the e-commerce industry led to a sharp increase in the use of last-mile delivery technology such as route optimization software or [**delivery management software**](https://elogii.com/blog/what-is-delivery-management-software/).

 Without last-mile delivery, there wouldn’t be any e-commerce.
 Making the last leg of the supply chain more important than it ever was.

 ### Delivery Affects the Cost of E-Commerce